-S — Symmetry
+S is for Symmetry

 Many summer sports require dominance of certain muscle groups or excessive use of one side of the body.
 This creates imbalances that can result in pain or postural deviations.
 A few examples include biking, kayaking, golf and tennis.
 Fall is a great time to work to correct those imbalances.
 Practices that work on alignment, balance, symmetry and mind-body connection offer a nice reprieve.
 Great examples of these practices are: yoga, Pilates, Tai chi, and Martial Arts.

-P — Power
+P is for Power

-I — Inspiration
+I is for Inspiration

 If the change of seasons is bumming you out and you just can’t bear to face winter, fall is a great time to get inspired.
 Inspiration can come from spending time in nature, watching elite athletes perform at the top of their sport, or learning about an inspiring trek or journey.
 Take some time to cultivate and renew your inspiration.
 Introspection and goal setting are necessary if you want to remain engaged in your fitness and wellness journey for the long haul.

-C — Core
+C is for Core

 Along with power, we also need a strong, stable core in fall and winter.
 Raking leaves and shoveling snow can result in lower back pain if we don’t have a trained core.
 Another benefit is that it warms you from the inside out.
 The perfect antidote to a chilly fall day.

 To work the core, do exercises like planks, side planks, bicycles and dead bugs.
-During any core workout, you need to be able to maintain the breath, create a slight lift of your pelvic floor, and keep your navel hugged toward your spine.
+During any core workout, you need to be able to maintain your breath, create a slight lift of your pelvic floor, and keep your navel hugged toward your spine.
 Using correct technique is crucial to avoid injuries.
 Musculoskeletal injuries, prolapses and herniations are unfortunately a common result of improper technique.
 Work with a physical therapist or Pilates instructor for the most comprehensive and safe instruction if you aren’t knowledgeable about working your core.

-E — Emotional Health
+E is for Emotional Health

-S — Sleep
+S is for Sleep

 Shorter days and longer nights are Mother Nature’s way of telling us to get a little more sleep.
 Find a soothing bedtime routine and prioritize a solid night of sleep.
 The number of hours that you need varies from person to person.
 If you wake up refreshed and don’t feel tired during the day, you’re getting enough.
 If not, you probably need more sleep.

-We hope you take some time to add these SPICES to your fall wellness routine!Disclaimer
+We hope you take some time to add these SPICES to your fall wellness routine!